2222-09-29

 Jared Spool – Founder, User Interface Engineering

-This article on chrome extensions for developers was brought to you by Usersnap – a visual customer feedback software used by software companies like Facebook, Airbus, and Microsoft.
+This article on the best chrome extensions made for developers was brought to you by Usersnap – a visual customer feedback software used by software companies like Facebook, Airbus, and Microsoft.

 Microsurveys by Usersnap